cgiacomini/vagrant--kubernetes/examples/021-Observability/Visualization/README.md

 By cliking on the disk io rate value we get to the espression browser with the query that was used to obtain the metric value.
 ![Template Console Example](../../../doc/TemplateConsoles-02.JPG)
 ![Template Console Example](../../../doc/TemplateConsoles-03.JPG)

+## Console Templates Graph Library
+They can be used to desplay data in form of graph directly in served web console page.